-There are many retirement benefit options for the self-employed, including the simplified employee pension (SEP), 401(k) plans, savings incentive match plan for employees (SIMPLE IRA), and money purchase plans.
+There are many retirement benefit options for the self-employed, including the simplified employee pension (SEP), 401(k) plans, savings incentive match plans for employees (SIMPLE IRA), and money purchase plans.

-SEPs are one of the most common retirement options for 1099 workers.
-Contractors can contribute up to 25% of their net earnings up to $61,000 for 2022 in a SEP according to the IRS.
+SEPs1 are one of the most common retirement options for 1099 workers.
+According to the IRS, contractors can contribute up to 25% of their net earnings up to $61,000 for 2022 in a SEP.
 To establish a SEP, complete Form 5305-SEP from the IRS or use a plan offered by a bank or other institution.
 Contractors can then set up a SEP-IRA.

-Contractors can also set up their own individual 401(k) plan by contributing up to 25% of their net earnings up to $61,000 for 2022.
+Contractors can also set up their own individual 401(k) plan2 by contributing up to 25% of their net earnings up to $66,000 for 2023.
 This works the same way as an employer-sponsored 401(k) plan.

 There's also a SIMPLE IRA plan available for contractors.
 Workers can set up a SIMPLE IRA between January 1 and October 1 by completing Form 5305-SIMPLE or Form 3504-SIMPLE and opening an IRA through a bank or financial institution.